NSLS-II/docs/source/metadatastore-format.rst

 -   *measure* : A measurement of data from external sources.
 For example, reading a scaler or taking a CCD image.
--   *trigger* : An event which occurred because a
+-   *trigger* : An event which occurred because data sources were triggered.
+  For example, starting a scaler or CCD acquisition

 Event Descriptors
 -----------------